Puco4/SelectiveSocialInteractions/README.md

 This repository includes code to run the models and reproduce the figures from the research article:

 > Puy, A., Gimeno, E., Torrents, J., Bartashevich, P., Miguel, M. C., Pastor-Satorras, R., & Romanczuk, P. (2024).
 Selective social interactions and speed-induced leadership in schooling fish.
-Proceedings in the National Academy of Sciences. https://doi.org/XXX/pnas.XXX
+Proceedings of the National Academy of Sciences, 121(18), e2309733121.

 Dependencies: Numpy, Scipy, [Rich library](https://github.com/Textualize/rich), Latex font.